sagemath/trac_to_gh/Issue 7535.md

 # Issue 7535: Errors should be raised, not returned.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7535

 Original creator: SimonKing